 Mark Boni called to the Bar in 2020, having qualified as a solicitor in 2014.
-In 2022, Mark was ranked by Legal 500 as a tier 2 leading junior in commercial disputes.
+Since 2022, Mark has been ranked by Legal 500 as a tier 2 leading junior in commercial disputes.

-Mark has experience of litigating in the Sheriff Courts, Sheriff Appeal Court, Lands Tribunal, Court of Session (Outer and Inner Houses) as well as the UK Supreme Court.
+Mark has experience, both as a solicitor and at the Bar, of litigating in the Sheriff Courts, Sheriff Appeal Court, Lands Tribunal, Court of Session (Outer and Inner Houses) as well as the UK Supreme Court.
 Mark also has experience in alternative dispute resolution, including arbitration and mediation.

-Mark tutors “Commercial Law”, “Public Law of the UK and Scotland” and “Public Law and Individual Rights” at the University of Edinburgh.
+Since 2012, Mark has tutored part-time at the University of Edinburgh.
+He presently tutors “Commercial Law” and “Contract and Unjustified Enrichment” and previously tutored “Public Law of the UK and Scotland” and “Public Law and Individual Rights”.

 Emma Busby joined Ampersand as a Deputy Clerk in February 2020.
 Prior to joining us, Emma worked for the Member of Parliament for Edinburgh South and brings with her experience of working in a fast paced environment and front facing administrative role.
 Emma’s personable outlook and efficient work ethic makes her a great asset to the clerking team.